DavesRepair.com

 Published by subscription only, by Dave's Repair Service

-If you enjoy this issue, you're welcome to forward it to any friends or associates who
+If you enjoy this issue, you're welcome to forward its URL to any friends

 In this issue: